Man oh man, did I ever have some serious anxiety before having my port placement surgery.

 And it didn't matter how many people told me (from their own experience) that it was an easy procedure, I was still a nervous wreck about it.

-I mean they were going to implant something in my chest AND thread a rubber tube (catheter) through my fucking jugular vein .... and they weren't going to knock me out first?!?
+I mean they were going to implant something in my chest AND thread a rubber tube (catheter) through my superior vena cava, which is a big ole vein that drops down into my heart .... and they weren't going to knock me out first?!?

 Oh HELL NO!